 Demystifying your German payslip

-Anyway, all of this has suddenly hit the ground with a bump because you’ve received your first payslip in Germany and you don’t have a clue what any of it means.
+Imagine the scene: You’ve finally reached the end of your first month in Germany.
+You’ve found somewhere to live, you’ve cleared all the administrative hurdles, and work is going great.
+Then you suddenly hit the ground with a bump because you’ve received your first payslip in Germany and you don’t have a clue what it means.

 What are all of these deductions?